pryabov/Education-Materials/trivial-architecture-core-net6/README.md

 ## Entity Framework (Code First) Usage Example

-This is a brief example which shows how Entity Framework could be used in your project.
+This is a brief example which shows how Entity Framework Core could be used in your project.

 Think about it only like about an example there is no rules only ideas.